raspberrypilearning/space-talk/en/step_3.md

 say [Hello!] for [2] secs // hide after 2 seconds
 ```

+**Tip:** To give you more information about the code, the `say (Hello!) for (2) seconds`{:class="block3looks"} block above has a comment 'hide after 2 seconds'.
+Look out for more comments to help you as you create your space scene.

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">